LR 424 is open on a drop-in and limited appointment basis to Sierra College students and staff.

 Online Writing Center

 In addition to the services in LR 424, the Online Writing Center offers half-hour online appointments with a Writing Center staff member.
-These appointments are available only online.
+These appointments are held online.
 Students can contact Writing Center staff for more information.

 Computing and Printing Policies in LR 424: